ibm-cloud-docs/vmwaresolutions/conref.md

 * All servers that you order have the same configuration.
 {: #number-of-baremetal-servers}

-* If you are planning to use NFS storage, you can order 2-59 servers.
-However, for production workloads, a minimum of 3 servers is recommended.
-For more information, see [Is a two-node vCenter Server instance highly available?](/docs/vmwaresolutions?topic=vmwaresolutions-faq-vmwaresolutions#is-a-two-node-vcenter-server-instance-highly-available)
+* For production workloads, a minimum of 3 servers is recommended.
 * If you are planning to use vSAN™ storage, you can order 4-59 servers.
 * All servers that you order have the same configuration.
 {: #exception-number-of-baremetal-servers}